Introduction of Investment Banking Culture

 Investment bankers frequently serve as advisors during the M&A process, especially when determining a fair sale price.

-Long-lasting negotiations can be part of mergers and acquisitions, with investment bankers weighing multiple bids and counteroffers on both sides of the table.
+Long-lasting negotiations can be part of mergers and acquisitions, with investment bankers weighing multiple bids and counteroffers on both sides.
 Therefore, one needs to possess excellent social skills to succeed in the field.

 3. Sales & Trading and Equity Research

 Investment banks facilitate securities trading by matching up compatible buyers and sellers.
-Sometimes they even trade in securities from their own accounts.
+Sometimes, they even trade in securities from their accounts.

-Based on a company’s rating, research reports indicate whether to buy, sell, or hold a stock.
+Research reports indicate whether to buy, sell, or hold a stock based on a company’s rating.
 Research is conducted by analyzing and contrasting multiple company and performance reports.
 Investment banks provide clients access to these reports, enabling investors to make money through trading and sales.

 Furthermore, some businesses choose not to go public.
-Clients that choose to raise cash through private placements over the stock or bond markets can also get assistance from investment bankers.
+Clients who choose to raise cash through private placements over the stock or bond markets can also get assistance from investment bankers.

 Functions like M&A Advisory are “front office” work.
-The “back office” work would include risk management, risk control, corporate treasury, compliance, corporate strategy, operations, and technology.
+The “back office” work includes risk management, control, corporate treasury, compliance, corporate strategy, operations, and technology.

 Investment bankers also assist businesses and other organizations in raising capital for development and advancement.
-They play a crucial part in the initial public offerings (IPO) of emerging businesses ready to go public.
+They are crucial in the initial public offerings (IPO) of emerging businesses ready to go public.

 Investment bankers help their clients raise money and offer financial advice to businesses and occasionally to governments.